pawan-s19/skillStreet/README.md

 username = admin
 password = admin123

-For Postman: Add a authorization, Basic Auth
+For Postman: Add an authorization, Basic Auth
 For Browser: Popup window for credentials
 ```